ynov-lyon-mobilite-20-21/node-api/API-doc.md

 Errors:
 - If refresh token doesn't exist, inactive or already expire : 400 Bad Request 'INVALID_TOKEN'
-- If no user found with this token : 404 Not Found 'USER_DOESNT_EXIST'
+- If no currentUser found with this token : 404 Not Found 'USER_DOESNT_EXIST'

 ---

 ### Logout

-> Delete the Refresh Token associated to the user account.
+> Delete the Refresh Token associated to the currentUser account.

 **URI** : `https://lyon-ynov-bde-api.herokuapp.com/api/logout`